RArnoco/Programming_Execises/README.md

-# Py-LearnPythonTheHardWay_Exercises
+# Programming_Exercises
-This repo is all about the book Learn Python The Hard Way List of Exercises
+This repo is all about exercises and mini projects using different languages and tehcniques

-still finishing the exercises..